mnnxp/cadbaselibrary-blender/README.md

 **Important Note:**  If the access token has expired, you need to repeat the steps above.

+### Control

+ `Open` - open the next level (deeper).
+If a component of a list of user's favorite comoponents is selected, it will open the list of modifications for that component; if a modification of a component modifications list is selected, it will open a set of files for Blender.

+ `Go back` - return to the previous level (higher).
+If a set of files is open, the button opens a list of modifications of a component; if a list of modifications of a component is open, the button opens a list of a user's favorite component.

+ `Pull data` - retrieves data from the remote server and updates the local library view.

+ `Link file` - link creates a reference to the data in the source file such that changes made there will be reflected in the referencing file the next time it is reloaded.

+ `Push changes` - button to upload files from Blender folder (set of files for Blender) of local library to CADBase storage.
+Before uploading, the hash of existing files in local and cloud storage is checked, if they are different, the files in cloud storage are updated.
+Blake3 library is used to calculate the hash, if it is unavailable, the hash is not checked and existing files in the cloud are not updated.

+ `Settings` - this button opens a modal window where you can specify the path to the local library, where the files received from CADBase will be stored, and the address of CADBase server.

+ `Authorization` - this button opens a modal window where you can specify login and password from CADBase profile to get a new authorization token.
+This action must be repeated if the access token is revoked or expired.

 ## Usage

 Add target components to bookmarks (favorites) on the CADBase site.